Lyndon Institute

 Lyndon Institute is a coeducational, nonprofit, independent, day and boarding comprehensive high school located on a 52 acre campus in the village of Lyndon Center, in the town of Lyndon, Vermont.
 It provides education for grades 9 through 12 for both local students and students resident on campus.
 Tuition is $45 000 for full boarders and $16,825 for day students.
-The current head of school is Twiladawn Perry.
+The current head of school is Dr. Brian Bloomfield.